hansroh/skitai/README.rst

 Run As Daemon
 --------------

+For making a daemon,

 .. code:: bash

-  python3 app.py start
+  python3 app.py start (or -d)

 For stopping daemon,

 .. code:: bash

-  python3 app.py stop
+  python3 app.py stop (or -s)

-Or for restarting,
+Or for restarting daemon,

 .. code:: bash

-  python3 app.py restart
+  python3 app.py restart (or -r)

 For automatic starting on system start, add a line to /etc/rc.local file like this:

 .. code:: bash

-  sudo - ubuntu -c "/usr/bin/python3 /home/ubuntu/app.py -d"
+  su - ubuntu -c "/usr/bin/python3 /home/ubuntu/app.py -d"

   exit 0

 Run with Threads Pool